DeimElias/Lazy.nix/README.md

 the runtime path of Neovim, you can place any directory searched by Neovim in the VIMRUNTIME (:h vimfiles).

-Once you added a plugin, you have to list this plugin in ./edits/plugins.nix as folows:
+Once you have added a plugin, you have to list this plugin in ./edits/plugins.nix as follows:

 ```nix
 { pkgs }: